Skip to content

 You can take a longtail boat from here to Ao Nang or Ao Nammao by flagging down a boatman in a red shirt.
 Keep in mind, these guys have formed a union and set prices.
 You might be able to bargain if you are organizing a private tour, however, prices for regular boats are fixed.
 Boats leave when they are full (about 8 people) but if you are in a rush and there aren’t enough people, you can pay the difference and leave straight away.
 Tonsai and Railay beaches wouldn’t be accessible without these guys which means you wouldn’t be able to climb, kayak, bounce on the slack line…anything…without them.
 Please be respectful.

-climbing in Thailand
+rock climbing in Krabi Thailand

 TAT License 30/08427